 If you’re here, chances are you are going through a difficult time – though not everyone who seeks counselling is in crisis.
 You might be thinking about therapy because you want to understand yourself better, or develop some aspect of yourself.

 But very often people come to see me because they are feeling depressed or anxious.
 They might have been affected by life events or changes in circumstance such as a bereavement; a relationship breakdown or a separation; the loss of a job; a difficult pregnancy and/or a traumatic birth; the arrival of a new baby.
 Sometimes people feel stressed by work, or overwhelmed with caring responsibilities.

 For others, the feelings are not linked to any particular event.
 You might be feeling “stuck” and not know why exactly; have difficulty forming or maintaining relationships; you might fear intimacy or find it hard to communicate; or you might want to talk about issues around your sexual experience or your sexuality.

-Right now, life may feel particularly difficult due to Covid-19.
-You may feel anxious about your health or that of a loved one.
-You may find yourself worrying about your job, your finances, your children's education or your family's future.
-These are normal thoughts and feelings to experience at a time like this, and I am available to help you through it in person or via video or phone.
+Or perhaps you are finding things difficult post-pandemic.
+You may continue to feel anxious about your health or that of a loved one.
+You may find yourself worrying about your job, your finances or your family's future.

 Whether you are experiencing any one of these issues or another not listed here, or you simply want to talk to someone outside of your day-to-day life in order to gain a different perspective, my aim is to support you as best I can.